davidblackuk/davidblackuk.github.io/_posts/2022-08-19-amstrad-cpc-amsdos-commands.md

 ---
 layout: post
 title:  "Amstrad CPC: Roms, AMSDOS, disk commands"
-tags: [ 8bit,  amstrad, cpc, amsdos, cpm]
+tags: [ 8bit, ROMs, amstrad, cpc, amsdos, cpm]
 location: London, England
 excerpt: "I have recently been playing around with an Amstrad CPC 6128 and had forgotten all i knew about AMSDOS"
 description: "I have recently been playing around with an Amstrad CPC 6128 and had forgotten all i knew about AMSDOS"